-- (4) The Mayor / Chair and Deputy Mayor / Deputy Chair of the committee which was responsible for the decision which is the subject of the call-in must not have voting rights at a meeting of the committee appointed in accordance with paragraph (3). - (5) The Members of the ad hoc committee who are present shall choose a Member to preside at the meeting. - (6) The Members who submitted the call-in, or a Member on their behalf, must be invited to attend the meeting at which the decision subject to the call-in is considered and may, upon the request of the Mayor / Chair, address the meeting, but must not have voting rights, unless they are voting Members of the ad hoc committee. - (7) A committee appointed in accordance with paragraph (4) may: - (a) refer the decision back to the decision maker; - (b) in the case of a decision taken under delegated authority, support the decision; or - (c) in the case of a decision for ratification by the Council, refer the decision to the Council. - (8) Where a decision has been supported in accordance with paragraph (8), that decision must: - (a) be approved; - (b) be inserted in the Register of Decisions; and - (c) become operative from the date of the meeting at which the committee appointed in accordance with paragraph (4) confirmed support for the decision. - 20.4 The Call-In Process: Council Decisions - (1) If a call-in is not received within the period specified in Standing Order 20.2 paragraph (1) in respect of a decision, that decision may be implemented after that period expires.
+- (4) The Mayor / Chair and Deputy Mayor / Deputy Chair of the committee which was responsible for the decision which is the subject of the call-in must not have voting rights at a meeting of the committee appointed in accordance with paragraph (3). - (5) The Members of the ad hoc committee who are present shall choose a Member to preside at the meeting. - (6) The Members who submitted the call-in, or a Member on their behalf, must be invited to attend the meeting at which the decision subject to the call-in is considered and may, upon the request of the Mayor / Chair, address the meeting, but must not have voting rights, unless they are voting Members of the ad hoc committee. - (7) A committee appointed in accordance with paragraph (4) may: - (a) refer the decision back to the decision maker; - (b) in the case of a decision taken under delegated authority, support the decision; or - (c) in the case of a decision for ratification by the Council, refer the decision to the Council. - (8) Where a decision has been supported in accordance with paragraph (8), that decision must: - (a) be approved; - (b) be inserted in the Register of Decisions; and - (c) become operative from the date of the meeting at which the committee appointed in accordance with paragraph (4) confirmed support for the decision. - (9) If a call-in is made in accordance with Standing Order 20.2 paragraph (4) and section 41(1)(b) of the 2014 Act, within two working days of receipt of an admissible call-in submitted under section 41(1)(b) of the 2014 Act the